Joseph Haboush

 Joseph Haboush (born August 28, 1990) is an American former soccer player who played as a midfielder.
 He is of Lebanese descent.

 Career

 Early career

-Haboush started his youth playing career with the Richmond Strikers Under-16 Academy and the Elite Under-18 Academy before playing Division 1 college soccer with the VCU Rams of the Virginia Commonwealth University from 2008 to 2012.
+Haboush started his youth playing career with the Richmond Strikers Under-16 Academy and the Elite Under-18 Academy before playing Division 1 college soccer with the VCU Rams of Virginia Commonwealth University from 2008 to 2012.
 While at VCU Haboush made 56 appearances for the soccer team and scored three goals at the same time along with 10 assists.
 Haboush also went to high-school at Benedictine High School where he earned first team All-Metro player honors while helping the team win the State Championship in 2006.

 Richmond Kickers

 On February 12, 2013, it was officially announced that Haboush was the first signing for the Richmond Kickers, his local side, of the USL Pro.
 On April 6, Haboush made his debut for the Richmond Kickers against the Pittsburgh Riverhounds in which he started and played the whole 90 minutes as the match ended tied at 0–0.